-(1) Columns (a) and (c) of the table above do not include 2,436,442 unvested restricted stock units outstanding under the Amended and Restated Fisery, Inc. 2007 Omnibus Incentive Plan (the "Incentive Plan") or 24,230,938 shares authorized for issuance under the Fisery, Inc. Amended and Restated Employee Stock Purchase Plan.

-- (2) Consists of options outstanding under the Incentive Plan; 149,132 shares subject to performance share units under the Incentive Plan at the actual award level where the conditions to vesting have been satisfied; 1,027,049 shares subject to performance share units under the Incentive Plan at the target award level where the conditions to vesting have not yet been satisfied; and 98,924 shares subject to non-employee director deferred compensation notional units under the Incentive Plan. - (3) Represents the weighted-average exercise price of outstanding options under the Incentive Plan and does not take into account outstanding performance share units or non-employee director deferred compensation notional units under the Incentive Plan. - (4) Reflects the number of shares available for future issuance under the Incentive Plan. - (5) This table does not include 5,812,408 options outstanding under the 2007 Stock Incentive Plan for Key Employees of First Data Corporation and its Affiliates (the "2007 First Data Plan") and the First Data Corporation 2015 Omnibus Incentive Plan (the "2015 First Data Plan" and together with the 2007 First Data Plan, the "First Data Plans") as of December 31, 2020 at a weighted-average exercise price of \$42.00.
+- (1) Columns (a) and (c) of the table above do not include 4,286,216 unvested restricted stock units outstanding under the Amended and Restated Fisery, Inc. 2007 Omnibus Incentive Plan (the "Incentive Plan") or 23,755,229 shares authorized for issuance under the Fisery, Inc. Amended and Restated Employee Stock Purchase Plan. - (2) Consists of options outstanding under the Incentive Plan; 1,089,148 shares subject to performance share units at the target award level under the Incentive Plan; and 230,524 shares subject to non-employee director deferred compensation notional units under the Incentive Plan. - (3) Represents the weighted-average exercise price of outstanding options under the Incentive Plan and does not take into account outstanding performance share units or non-employee director deferred compensation notional units under the Incentive Plan. - (4) Reflects the number of shares available for future issuance under the Incentive Plan. - (5) This table does not include 3,161,082 options outstanding under the 2007 Stock Incentive Plan for Key Employees of First Data Corporation and its Affiliates (the "2007 First Data Plan") and the First Data Corporation 2015 Omnibus Incentive Plan (the "2015 First Data Plan" and together with the 2007 First Data Plan, the "First Data Plans") as of December 31, 2021 at a weighted-average exercise price of \$44.43.
 We assumed the First Data Plans in connection with our acquisition of First Data Corporation on July 29, 2019 and converted certain outstanding First Data equity awards into corresponding equity awards relating to common stock of Fiserv, Inc. in accordance with an exchange ratio in the merger agreement as further described in Note 4 to the accompanying consolidated financial statements.
-This table also does not include 2,906,696 shares of restricted stock and restricted stock units outstanding under the 2015 First Data Plan, as of December 31, 2020.
+This table also does not include 860,406 shares of restricted stock and restricted stock units outstanding under the 2015 First Data Plan, as of December 31, 2021.
 No additional equity awards will be made under the First Data Plans.